AB (connected) mark on antique glass beer bottles

 Most bottles with the “AB-connected” mark on the bottom are mouth-blown (handmade) and were made to contain beer.
 They date from the circa 1905-1917 time period, and (possibly) primarily from an earlier stretch within those years: c.1905-1909.
 The mark may have been used only at the two Adolphus Busch Glass Manufacturing Company plants (located in Belleville, IL and St. Louis, MO) that became part of the American Bottle Company merger in 1905.
 It may be that the mark was originally used by Adolphus Busch, and was later “adopted” (circa 1905) as the standard mark used on the base of generic beer bottles produced by American Bottle Company for some period of time thereafter.

-Again, at the present time, some uncertainty exists on the “AB-connected mark” and it’s proper attribution.
+Again, at the present time, some uncertainty exists on the “AB-connected mark” and it’s proper attribution and the exact period of time when it was being used.
 This mark was attributed to Adolphus Busch Glass Manufacturing Company (1886-c.1926) by author/researcher/glass historian Julian Toulouse in Bottle Makers and their Marks (published in 1971) and he believed that it dated to circa 1904-1907.

-More recent research (by Bill Lockhart, Alamogordo, NM) seems to indicate the American Bottle Company as the actual source of bottles with the “AB” (letters attached) mark (dating those bottles circa 1905-1909), as well as the A.B.CO. marks.
+More recent research (by Bill Lockhart, Alamogordo, NM) seems to indicate the American Bottle Company as the correct attribution for the bottles with the “AB” (letters attached) mark (dating those bottles circa 1905-1909), as well as the A.B.CO. marks.

 (The crown-top closure, as seen on most of these bottles, dates from c.
 1892, and the Adolphus Busch plant at Belleville started glass production around that same time.
 If the AB-connected mark stands for Adolphus Busch, it could conceivably date as early as 1892, but currently this is mere speculation).
 Please see Austin’s Youtube 2-part video at these links: Austin Fjerestad~AB connected mark, part one.